mocs524/greybus-spec/source/bridged_phy.rst

 .. c:function:: int send_data(u16 size, u8 *data);

     Requests that the UART device begins transmitting characters.
-One or more bytes to be transmitted shall be supplied by the sender.
+    <GYBS.R.0706.001>One or more bytes to be transmitted shall be supplied
+    by the sender.</GYBS.R.0706.001>

 .. c:function:: int receive_data(u16 size, u8 flags, u8 *data);